teiniker/teiniker-lectures-softwaretesting/testing/integrationtests/filesystem/README.md

 # File Handling

 **Text files are widely used for data exchange** due to several inherent advantages that make them particularly suited for this purpose.
 Their simplicity, flexibility, and **compatibility across different systems and platforms** are among the key reasons for their popularity.

+Formats like **CSV** and **JSON** are well-documented and widely accepted **standards for data exchange**.
+Using these standardized text formats can further ease the integration of systems and ensure consistent data handling practices.

 ## Comma Separated Values